hisamparker/hello-client/README.md

 - Martin Toledo ╰(✿˙ᗜ˙)੭━☆ﾟ.*･｡ﾟ I could not have figured out my toml and yaml without your help and also you are the best and so fun and so cool
 - Leif Parker (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ I could not have figured out custom domain things without your super annoying help you are myy best friend ever and also v annoying and also v cool
-- Yong Lee ✿*☆∗˵╰༼✪ᗜ✪༽╯˵∗☆*✿ Who also helped me figure out deployment and that I needed a digicert, which I really really did and who I don't actually know ver well, but seems very kind and thoughtful
+- Yong Lee (✿ ◕ᗜ◕)━♫.*･｡ﾟ Who also helped me figure out deployment and that I needed a digicert, which I really really did and who I don't actually know ver well, but seems very kind and thoughtful